NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

         storage: 20Mi
     storageClassName: ontapnas

-Now, we should have a 20MiB NFS PV created:
+Trident should create a 20MiB NFS PV for this PVC:

 .. code-block:: bash